cowebsLB/marwan-managment-CRM-FnB/README.md

 The executable will be created in the `dist` folder.

-**Note:** Make sure to include `updater_script.py` in the same directory as the executable for the update system to work.
+**Note:** The `updater_script.py` is automatically embedded in the executable via the spec file, so no separate file is needed.

 ## Database